Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 Access: API

-Gemini 1.5 Pro and 1.5 Flash also power AI features throughout Google's apps, like Docs and Gmail, as well as Google's chatbot, which is confusingly also called Gemini (formerly Bard).
-Gemini 1.5 Pro and 1.5 Flash are available to developers through Google AI Studio or Vertex AI, and Gemini Nano and Ultra are due out later in 2024.
+Gemini 2.0 Pro and 2.0 Flash also power AI features throughout Google's apps, like Docs and Gmail, as well as Google's chatbot, which is confusingly also called Gemini.
+Google's Gemini models are available to developers through Google AI Studio or Vertex AI.

 With Zapier's Google Vertex AI and Google AI Studio integrations, you can access Gemini from all the apps you use at work.
 Here are a few examples to get you started, or you can learn more about how to automate Google AI Studio.